ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``LFA_SUPPORT``: Boolean flag to enable support for Live Firmware activation as per the specification.
 This option defaults to 0.

+-  ``ENABLE_LFA_BL31``: Boolean flag to enable live activation of BL31 using the EL3 LFA framework.
+This option depends on ``LFA_SUPPORT`` and defaults to 0.
+See :doc:`../components/bl31-lfa` for the design, assumptions, and limitations of BL31 self-update.

 -  ``TRANSFER_LIST``: Setting this to ``1`` enables support for Firmware Handoff using Transfer List defined in `Firmware Handoff specification`_.
    This defaults to ``0``.
 Current implementation follows the Firmware Handoff